090622-Arik-Armstead-FB

-Arik Armstead is entering his eighth season with the San Francisco 49ers since being drafted in the first round by the team in 2015.
+Arik Armstead is in his ninth year with the San Francisco 49ers since being drafted in the first round by the team in 2015.

 Keep reading to learn more about San Francisco's defensive lineman.